 Document Status Summary of key policies/overall strategy Key implications for Area Plan At some stations the percentage of "other work journeys was significantly higher than the average across all stations: Euston at 19 per cent, Paddington at 17 per cent, King's Cross and St Pancras at 15 per cent and Marylebone at 13 per cent.
 Comparison of respondents who ever walk and those who walked on the survey day showed that 60% walked on the day of the survey at Euston, this compared to an average of 72% across all the central London termini.
 Share of connecting modes in central London London Underground - 53% Walk - 20% Rail - 12% Bus - 8% Taxi - 3% Cycle - 3% Euston Interchange: Option Development Summary Report CB6-EIS-ODS (October 2008) Colin Buchanan, Clarkebond, Tony Meadow Associates, Transport for London Outlines the poor existing taxi environment and that the existing bus station is at capacity, suffering from operational issues that adversely impact pedestrian desire lines and the local urban environment. (p33) Key aim of surface options was to improve the permeability, use and appearance of Euston Square Gardens.
 Discussion regarding the retention of gates to the gardens and addition of 2-3 new entrances where required (p33).
-A number of options put forward for reconfiguration of bus station with associated costs and likely feasibility (p34).
 Considered in the Transport Study and emerging proposals for the EAP.
-Euston Interchange Report (2010) Document outlines TfL's high level transport requirements for each mode upon which design options are based.
+Euston Interchange Report (2010) Costs and likely reastoring (p.34).
+Document outlines TfL's high level transport requirements for each mode upon which design options are based.
 (See p37-38).
 11 Design options assessed which mainly focus upon the operation of the bus station, but does consider other modes within these designs (Table 7.2, p54).
-Appraisal Framework follows the broad basis of the DfT national appraisal guidance (WebTAG) adapted to relate to core TfL objectives (p56-58).
+Appraisal Framework follows the broad basis of the DfT national appraisal quidance (WebTAG) adopted to relate to core TfL objectives (p.56-58).
 Considered in the Transport Study and emerging proposals for the EAP.
 Euston Station PERS Report (2008) Transport for London/ TRL Identifies problems regarding permeability, road safety and environmental quality along Euston Road (p1).
 Busiest crossings lack basic features such as pedestrian aspect and delineation.
 Considered in the Transport Study and emerging proposals for the EAP.